 Oral Health Risks Associated With Bipolar Disorder

 Did you know that living with bipolar disorder can affect the health and appearance of your teeth?
-One of the biggest complications is side-effects caused by prescription medications like the use of lithium therapy.
+One of the biggest complications is the side effects caused by prescription medications like the use of lithium therapy.
 By understanding the risks to your smile, people living with bipolar disorder can improve their outlook on their smile.
 Let's take a look at the part oral health and bipolar play together.

 Xerostomia (Dry Mouth)

 Prescription medications and the frequent use of lithium therapy makes xerostomia one of the biggest oral health concerns in people that live with bipolar disorder.
 Having a dry mouth prevents saliva from lubricating the teeth and gums, and almost always leads to large amounts of tooth decay as well as a risk for gum disease.
 Patients that battle xerostomia should be very careful about their diet, drink plenty of water and ask their dentist for a prescription fluoride gel to use at home.
 Adding xylitol gum or spray to your daily routine can also help prevent decay.

 Swollen, sore, red oral tissues can cause oral pain that makes eating or wearing a prosthesis like a denture very uncomfortable.
 Keeping the mouth lubricated is important, as well as taking out the prosthesis overnight.
 If you have sores that do not heal within 2 weeks, you should contact your dentist.
 For temporary pain relief, you can mix one part milk of magnesia and one part liquid antihistamine and rinse your mouth (just be careful not to swallow it).